What Does the MBA Admissions Committee Really Want

-How to Differentiate Yourself in MBA Admissions
+Differentiate Yourself in the Eyes of the MBA Admissions Committee

 Here’s one way to think about it: